-41 To facilitate in identifying the presence of perched groundwater or contaminated soil, water levels, if

-42 present in the borehole, will be measured at the beginning and end of each day; before drilling has

-- 43 started and after drilling has been completed for the day, respectively.
-Additionally, the presence of - 44 contamination may be indicated by staining on drill cuttings, recovered rock cores, or elevated PID - 45 readings.
-This information will be recorded in the Project field book.

-1 The cores will be inspected and logged to characterize the lithology and evaluate potential pathways 2 for migration of the LNAPL and associated constituents.
-A summary rock core chart will be used in 3 the field to log the information.
-In general, each log will note rock-quality designation; rock color; 4 texture; strength; degree and orientation of fracturing; shape, size and volume of voids; weathering; 5 and secondary staining or mineralization.
-The Geological Society of America rock color chart with 6 Munsell color chips will be used for color characterization.
-Lithologic descriptions, photoionization 7 detector screening results, and other observations will be recorded on the geologic logs in 8 conformance with Procedure I-E, Soil and Rock Classification (DON 2015b).
-Discrete subsurface 9 soil sampling is described in Section 4.3.9.

-After rock coring is complete, each borehole will be reamed to total depth with a conventional, open-hole air rotary drilling rig to increase the borehole diameter to a minimum of 8.5 inches, as required for monitoring well installation (Figure 5).
-Limited amounts of clean, potable water (and environmentally safe drilling foam, only if pre-approved by the Navy) will be injected during drilling to mitigate dust and remove cuttings from the boreholes.
-Prior to use, potable water for drilling will be sampled and analyzed for COPCs as described in Section 4.3.8.
-Cuttings removed from the boreholes will be collected in 55-gallon drums equipped with air stacks to reduce dust.
+- 1 To facilitate in identifying the presence of perched groundwater or contaminated unconsolidated - 2 material, water levels, if present in the borehole, will be measured at the beginning and end of each - day; before drilling has started and after drilling has been completed for the day, respectively. - 4 Additionally, the presence of contamination may be indicated by staining on drill cuttings, recovered - 5 rock cores, or elevated PID readings.
+This information will be recorded in the Project field book. - 6 The cores will be inspected and logged to characterize the lithology and evaluate potential pathways - 7 for migration of the LNAPL and associated constituents.
+A summary rock core chart will be used in - 8 the field to log the information.
+In general, each log will note rock-quality designation; rock color; - 9 texture; strength; degree and orientation of fracturing; shape, size and volume of voids; weathering; - 10 and secondary staining or mineralization.
+Additionally, details of basalt flow and intraflow structures - 11 (e.g., a'ā clinker flow-top breccias [clinker sub-types], accretionary lava clasts, simple vesicular flow - tops, vesicular flow lobes, inflated pāhoehoe lobes, spatter deposits, lava tubes, a'ā columnar dense - core interiors, a'ā clinker flow-bottom breccias, normal flow bottoms, and flow levees) will be - 14 included in logging of the core.
+Fracture types (i.e., the difference between tectonic fractures, - 15 primary cooling joints, and drilling-induced fractures) will also be noted.
+High-resolution - 16 photographs will be taken to photodocument the cores, and detailed photo logs will be prepared.
+The - 17 Geological Society of America rock color chart with Munsell color chips will be used for color - 18 characterization.
+Lithologic descriptions, photoionization detector screening results, and other - observations will be recorded on the geologic logs in conformance with Procedure I-E, Soil and Rock - 20 Classification (DON 2015b).
+Discrete subsurface unconsolidated material sampling is described in - 21 Section 4.3.9. - 22 After rock coring is complete, each borehole will be reamed to total depth with a conventional, - 23 open-hole air rotary drilling rig to increase the borehole diameter to a minimum of 8.5 inches, as - 24 required for monitoring well installation (Figure 5).
+Limited amounts of clean, potable water (and - environmentally safe drilling foam, only if pre-approved by the Navy) will be injected during drilling - to mitigate dust and remove cuttings from the boreholes.
+Prior to use, potable water for drilling will - 27 be sampled and analyzed for COPCs as described in Section 4.3.8.
+Cuttings removed from the - 28 boreholes will be collected in 55-gallon drums equipped with air stacks to reduce dust.

-17 4.3.3 Borehole Abandonment
+29 4.3.3 Borehole Abandonment

-Boreholes may be abandoned if drilling refusal occurs prior to reaching the target depth for well construction.
-Abandonment will be performed in accordance with Procedure I-C-1, Monitoring Well Installation and Abandonment (DON 2015b), which involves sealing the borehole with bentonitecement grout.
-The grout will be placed with a tremie pipe in one operation from the bottom of the boring to within a minimum of 2 ft of the ground surface.
-Additional grout may need to be placed if settlement occurs.
+- 30 Boreholes may be abandoned if drilling refusal occurs prior to reaching the target depth for well - 31 construction.
+Abandonment will be performed in accordance with Procedure I-C-1, Monitoring Well - 32 Installation and Abandonment (DON 2015b), which involves sealing the borehole with - bentonite-cement grout.
+The grout will be placed with a tremie pipe in one operation from the bottom - of the boring to within a minimum of 2 ft of the ground surface.
+Additional grout may need to be - 35 placed if settlement occurs.

-24 4.3.4 Monitoring Well Installation
+4.3.4 Monitoring Well Installation